Alnwick Castle (1801 EIC ship): EIC voyage #5 (1810-1811)

 Captain Peter Rolland acquired a letter of marque on 8 February 1810.
 He sailed from Portsmouth on 28 April, bound for China.
 As was normal, she sailed in convoy with other Indiamen; HMS Grampus provided the escort.
 Alnwick Castle reached Penang on 5 September and Malacca on 25 September.
 She stopped at Manila on 11 November, and arrived at Whampoa on 11 December.
 Homeward bound, she was at Macao on 21 March 1811.
 She reached St Helena on 11 July, and arrived at Long Reach on 30 September.

 EIC voyage #6 (1812-1813)

 Captain Rolland sailed from Portsmouth on 25 March 1812, bound for China.
 Alnwick Castle was at Funchal on 24 April.
 On 5 June she and the other Indiamen in the convoy were "all well" at 22°S 27°W in the South Atlantic, and still under convoy by HMS Theban.
 Alnwick Castle reached Batavia on 10 August and arrived at Whampoa on 20 September.
 Homeward bound, she crossed the Second Bar on 4 December.
 She reached St Helena on 28 March 1813, and arrived at Long Reach on 8 June.

 EIC voyage #7 (1815-1816)

 Captain Rolland sailed from the Downs on 27 April 1815, bound for China, and arrived at Whampoa on 25 September.
 Homeward bound, Alnwick Castle left Whampoa on 14 January 1816, reached St Helena on 23 March, and arrived at Long Reach on 15 May.

+WhenAlnwick Castle arrived back in England, she discharged her crew, including 30 Chinese sailors. repatriated them together with 350 Chinese sailors stranded in London.
+She sailed on 20 July.